dnw2022/reverse-proxy-nginx/README.md

 The renew-certs workflow runs on a cron schedule (daily at 4 PM) and can be invoked manually from the github UI.

 Check the renew-certs.yml file's ENV section for an explanation of the environment variables needed.
+Creating an organization and defining secrets at the organization level allows you to use the secrets in all (public) repos within the organization.
+Note that renew-certs.sh stores the certificate pfx file and thumbprint as organizational secrets.

 # Configure the reverse-proxy nginx Azure Web App to use the custom domain